READING TIME: 4 minutes

 During my first visit to rural Nepal a year after the April 2015 megaquake, what greeted me and what I discovered depressed me and made me mad!

-I had missed everything of the tumultuous months of 2016 — the earthquake, the agitation in the Southern plains, the promulgation of the constitution, the Indian economic embargo etc. — having spent the preceding thirteen months in North America.
+I had missed everything of the tumultuous twelve months from April 2015 to April 2016 — the earthquake, the agitation in the Southern plains, the promulgation of the constitution, the Indian economic embargo etc. — having spent most of that time in North America.

-On my way to Thangpalkot, in Sindhupalchok, one of COMMITTED’s project sites, I came across house after house after house that had been turned into piles of rubble, and family after family after family living in make-shift shelters.
+On my way to Thangpalkot, in Sindhupalchok in late April 2016, one of COMMITTED’s project sites, I came across house after house after house that had been turned into piles of rubble, and family after family after family living in make-shift shelters.
 They had already passed the frigid mountain winter in them!
 Some of those in Thangpalkot were people I knew.

 During the visit, as usual, I made photo and video documentations of what I saw in the area and also made notes of what I saw, what I heard, what I was told etc. Not long after returning to Kathmandu, I blogged videos of the reconstruction of Taltuleshwori School, Kumveshwori School, Chilaune School, Saat Kanya Primary School, Raithane Secondary School, and one of a typical morning at a Temporary Learning Center.
 I had plans to write blog posts too!